 Zombies Ate My Prom Date

 An HDV feature about high school, dating, dancing, and zombies.
 And thai food.
-Dir.
-Alex Yi
+Never saw how it turned out.

 A practical experiment in heating a small space with movie lights.
 Also, a short film that looks deep into the heart of a problem gripping our nation's youth: having 80oz of beer taped to your hands.
-Dir.
-Kourosh Pirnazar
+Never saw how it turned out.

 The Horror Convention Massacre

 There's a maniac on the loose at the Cinema Wasteland horror convention, and guests, patrons, even hotel employees are getting chopped up into little bits!
 The DV feature debut of Old School Sinema.
-Complete post production (including edit, VFX shots, audio mix, DVD authoring and print materials) was completed in one month, working from a shoebox of miniDV tapes and no script.
-Dir.
-Joe Ostrica.
+Complete post production (including edit, audio mix, DVD authoring and print materials) was completed in one month, working from a shoebox of miniDV tapes and no script.

 Editor, re-recording mixer, DVD author, print design